The NSFA offers a range of courses throughout the 2019 season

 What I love about coaching is ...
 Seeing people achieve more than they thought was possible.

 The team I support is ...
-Sydney FC.
+Sydney FC

 My most embarrassing moment on the football field is ...
-Knocking into a team mate and cutting open his eye brow, the day before he was due laser surgery for his eye-sight.
+Knocking into a team mate and cutting open his eye brow, the day before he was due to have laser surgery for his eye-sight.
 He went to hospital for stitches and the surgery was cancelled.

 Background - I was born and raised in Wahroonga and have been playing football since the age of six.
 I have spent the last four years training as a sprinter.
 I’ve played for St Ives and Wahroonga FC before joining the Mens All Age squad for the mighty Magpies!